-So why do gas prices end in 0.9 cents?
-It really harkens back to 80 years ago when a one-cent change in the price of gas was a big jump and fuels dispensers had become sophisticated enough to measure out precise volumes.
-Intense price competition, plus some regulation, has institutionalized the practice to the point where anything other than 0.9 cent pricing is unusual in the United States.
+Gas prices that end in 9/10th of a cent may look odd, but it's a standard practice.
+Eighty years ago a one-cent change in the price of gas was a big jump, and fuels dispensers were able to measure precise volumes.
+Intense price competition, plus some regulation, institutionalized the practice.
+Today, anything other than 0.9 cent pricing is unusual in the United States.

 Because of growing consumer price sensitivity, it was difficult for retailers to adjust their prices in full cents.
 A one-cent price swing when gas is selling for 10 cents per gallon meant a 10% change.

 By the early 1970s, gas prices had reached 40 cents per gallon.
-Retailers didn’t necessarily need to have price changes in fractions of a cent because a one-cent per gallon adjustment equated to a little more than a 2% change at the pump.
+Retailers didn’t need to have price changes in fractions of a cent because a one-cent per gallon adjustment equated to a little more than a 2% change at the pump.

 However, President Nixon’s price freezes changed everything.
 In August 1971, he issued temporary freezes on wages and prices, and he reinstituted these freezes in June 1973.
 Retailers lost control of their ability to set their own prices at the pump, which were instead calculated by a government-mandated formula that often led to pricing that had other fractional amounts, such as 0.2 or 0.6 cents.
 Frustrated consumers reacted negatively to these unusual prices and soon the 0.9 cent price was back—by popular demand.